-The master's program in art history provides a broad historical understanding of the visual arts, in addition to developing critical thinking and methodological skills.
-Students address these issues through course work, seminars, independent research, and teaching experience.
+The master's program in art history offers a broad historical understanding of the visual arts, in addition to helping students develop critical thinking and methodological skills in art history.
+Students address these issues through coursework, seminars, independent research, and teaching experience.
 Students complete their degree either by writing a thesis or by submitting two qualifying papers; either option involves an independent research topic designed by the student in consultation with a faculty advisor.

 Program Requirements and Policies

 - Reading knowledge of one non-English language is required for entry into this program.